Applies to: SQL Server 2016 (13.x) and later Azure SQL Database Azure SQL Managed Instance

 - Download Adventure Works sample database: To get started with Temporal Tables download AdventureWorks database for SQL Server with script samples and follow the instructions in the folder 'Temporal'

-What is a system-versioned temporal table?
+What is a system-versioned temporal table

-A system-versioned temporal table is a type of user table designed to keep a full history of data changes and allow easy point in time analysis.
+A system-versioned temporal table is a type of user table designed to keep a full history of data changes to allow easy point in time analysis.
 This type of temporal table is referred to as a system-versioned temporal table because the period of validity for each row is managed by the system (i.e. database engine).